sanu11/Face_recognition-using-OpenCV/README.md

 Train database are known faces n Test is the one we want to identify ..

 Tested on above database..
 13/15 right matches..

+Ensure that pyqt is installed.
+Debian based machines : sudo apt-get  install python-pyqt5 ..